 Sustainable Grassfed Farms Allow Generations to Grow Old on the Pastures

 Unlike the average 4-5 year lifespan of a CAFO dairy cow, grassfed cows, our cows, live up to 4 times as long and are not sent to slaughter.
-AGN Roots Grassfed whey is the best because happy cows make the best whey, there is nothing comfortable or happy about tortures that exist in CAFOs.
+AGN Roots Grassfed whey is the best because happy cows make the best whey, there is nothing comfortable or happy about the tortures that exist in CAFOs.

-Is “USDA Organic” Better than Grassfed Whey?
+Is Organic Whey Better than Grass-fed Whey?

 What about Grade “A” versus Grade “B” milk?

 Fluid grade milk (sold to drink), considered “Grade A” in most States, meets the standards that allow its use in fluid (beverage) milk products and, by default, in all other dairy products.
 “Grade B” milk, however, which doesn’t meet grade A standards, is notorious for making its way into dairy powders.

 AGN Roots Grass-fed Whey comes from truly grassfed farms that ONLY produce milk far exceeding even 100% Organic standards.
 If an AAA+ Grading existed, AGN Roots would fit the bill.